tglanz/bsc/deep-compression/chapters/0030-pruning.md

 **Un-Structured Pruning** is the method of pruning weights with no constraint regarding their relation to each other.

-Usually, hardware perform computations in groups.
+Usually, the hardware performs computations in groups.
 For example, a unit of computation in a matrix multiplication can be an entire row, in convolution operation a group can be the filters' channels - It depends on the specific algorithm and the hardware.
 Therefore, without specific design and programming, the hardware cannot achieve proper utilization of the network since they are optimized for dense networks[[10]](#ref-10).

-**Structured Pruning** is the method of pruning groups of neurons or weights - Group of weights could be rows or columns of a matrix, convolutional filters, channels, etc...
+**Structured Pruning** is the method of pruning structural groups of parameters.
+An example of such groups could be entire rows or columns of a matrix, convolutional filters, channels, etc...

-Structurely pruned networks are relatively straight-forward to accelerate by hardware - Simply ignore the groups that was pruned.
+Structurally pruned networks are relatively straightforward to accelerate by hardware - Simply ignore the groups that were pruned.

 ### Scoring (a.k.a Mask Criteria)

 Each parameter is assigned a score which is used to prioritize which parameter to prune.

-**Local Scoring** is when we compare scores of parameters only withing their substructure (e.g; Layer, Filter, etc...).
+**Local Scoring** is when we compare scores of parameters only within their substructure (e.g. Layer, Filter, etc...).

-**Global Scoring** is when we compare scores of paramaters accross the entire network.
+**Global Scoring** is when we compare scores of parameters across the entire network.

 There are many ways to assign scores to parameters